• Skip to primary navigation

 Our best selection of plants for the 2021 season is here now!
 Our selection of plants for shade and part shade has never been better, including Hosta (many kinds!), Ferns (5 kinds!), Bergenia, Hellebore, Foxglove, Geranium (many), Coral Bells (many), Monkshood, Persicaria, Pulmonaria, Golden Wood Poppy and Clematis (lots!), and some new selections, like Solomon’s Seal (2 kinds)!

-The weather’s wonderful, but DRY!
-All this sun and wind, and no rain or snow, is stressful to our plants, so don’t forget to give your plants some water.
+The weather’s wonderful, but a bit DRY!
+All this sun and wind, and little rain or snow, is stressful to our plants, so don’t forget to give your plants some water.
 This is especially true for new plantings, evergreens, and roses and most any plant that was planted in September or October.
 These plants are especially vulnerable and are more likely to suffer or die from dehydration than from cold.
 [Read More]

 What a storm we had last week!
 With the windy conditions and record-setting low temps, everyone’s gardens looks very different this week and may need some attention.
 If you haven’t already, this is a good time to review our blog about garden cleanup.
 The good news is that soil temperatures have cooled down to the optimal soil temperature for bulb planting, ~50 degrees.
 And, our current mild daytime temps and above-freezing nighttime temps are ideal for planting perennials, and still good for planting roses, shrubs and trees.
 Inoculating with mycorrhizae and attention to fall and winter watering are the keys to success.